Waste Management Strategy your questions answered

-Under the new collection system, the available capacity for recyclables would increase from 220L per fortnight under the current box scheme to up to 480L per fortnight, more than doubling the space available and making it easier to recycle more.
+Under the new collection system, the available capacity for recyclables would increase from 220L per fortnight under the current box scheme to up to 360L per fortnight (180L per bin), increasing the space available and making it easier to recycle more.

 We will work with residents to make sure that they have enough capacity to contain their recycling.

 Any changes to the collection service will be communicated with residents well in advance and appropriate information will be provided informing of any changes to the service.

 The new strategy aims to enable us to recycle more, waste less and deliver efficient services.
 It will also help us to address our climate emergency challenges.

 The strategy was approved by Full Council on Tuesday 27 July 2021.
 The changes to the collection service will be implemented from 2022 onwards.
 We will continue to keep residents informed throughout the process.

 Yes.
 Residents who require an assisted collection will continue to receive this service.
 This service will be reviewed to ensure that this is supporting all those residents who need it.

 We have carried out a review of all properties to determine if they are suitable for the new recycling service.
 If you receive the new recycling bins it is likely that your property has been assessed as being able to accommodate these.